microsoft/AI-Pex-for-SDC/Week2/Readme.md

 Design-led thinking is a human-centric approach that focuses on exploring challenges and issues from a people-first perspective.
 This approach:
 - Transforms your approach to problem-solving, allowing you to determine the root cause.
 - Increases collaborative brainstorming, user adoption, and prototype design.
-- Helps you build deeper relationships with customers.
+- Helps you build deeper relationships with partners/customers.
 - Reduces risk for new ideas and project changes.
 - Ensures the outcome meets the objectives and client requirements.